jfarillas/expense-manager/README.md

 # Expense Manager
-Admin portal for managing expenses by Joseph Ian Farillas
+An admin portal for managing expenses by Joseph Ian Farillas